 The North Face Review: Indigo High Rise Tights

-My perceptions of North Face include insulated puffy jackets, what people wear to climb Mount Everest and a staple in every Pacific Northwest and Bay Area person’s wardrobe.
-I never thought to try on their leggings until recently when I saw a pair of DENIM LEGGINGS on the rack.
+My experience with TNF is typically with insulated puffy jackets and mobile touch gloves.
+I never thought to try on their leggings until recently when I saw a pair of DENIM LEGGINGS in store.
 I purchased them immediately to try at home.
-I hoped that I would fall in love with them.

-When I looked at my try on photos, I was very impressed with the look of the pant.
-It was very slimming and the print could easily transfer from office, to gym, to wherever else I would need to me.
+I was very impressed with the look of the pant.
+It was very slimming and the print could easily transfer from office, to gym, to happy hour.
 I’ve been wanting denim leggings for a while now.
 My only concern about the pant was its opacity.
 If you look at the image below and all the way to the right, you can see the label through the pant at my hip.
-Otherwise, the leggings made me look ridiculously good!
+Otherwise, the leggings made me look ridiculously amazing!